roweshaw/2025_Evidence_of_rapid_evolution_herbivory_trade_offs_m_polymorpha/README.md

 This paper has been submitted as a manuscript to Ecology and Evolution (Wiley) and is awaiting reviews.

+**Software information and versions:**
+- The data processing and analysis was performed in R using version 4.4.2.
+- The following packages  (version in parentheses) were used:
+-   broom(1.0.7)
+-   car(3.1-3)
+-   cocor(1.1-4)
+-   corrplot(0.95)
+-   cowplot(1.1.3)
+-   DHARMa(0.4.7)
+-   emmeans(1.10.6)
+-   Hmisc(5.2-1)
+-   lme4(1.1-35.5)
+-   lmerTest(0.9-40)
+-   patchworkk(1.3.0)
+-   plotrix(3.8-4)
+-   RcmdrMisc(2.9-1)
+-   tidyverse(2.0.0)
-The data processing and analysis was performed in R using version 4.4.1.
-Spreadsheets were formatted using LibreOffice and Google Docs; users may experience some formatting or incompatibility issues when attempting to open in a new Excel version.
+- Spreadsheets were formatted using LibreOffice and Google Docs; users may experience some formatting or incompatibility issues when attempting to open in a new Excel version.

-**The IvsC_all_code.R file contains the following:**
+**IvsC_all_code.R** file contains the following:
 - Rscript file to reproduce the data cleaning, analysis, and figures that are presented in the manuscript.

-**The figures folder contains PDF versions of all of the figures published in the manuscript**

-**The tables folder contains 2 tables:**
-- The results of the statistical analysis can be found in Table 1.
-- The accession information for each of the experiments can be found in Table 2.
+Figures and tables are named as they appear in the paper.
+Files begin with name (e.g. Figure1_).

-**The data folder** contains the processed data that is to be used with the scripts.
+The **data** folder contains the processed data that is to be used with the scripts.
 Processed indicates that it was reformatted or cleaned up before porting to R.